Authentication

 Traditional credentials with secure password hashing.
 Passwords must be at least 8 characters (max 128) and include an uppercase letter, a lowercase letter, a digit, and a special character.

-Passwordless login — the user enters their email address and receives a one-time link valid for a short window.
+Passwordless login — you enter your email address and receive a one-time link valid for a short window.
 More resistant to phishing than passwords because there is no reusable credential to steal.

 Single Sign-On (OIDC)